LavirtheWhiolet/self-bootstrap/README.md

 * Auxiliary functions and classes with names starting with `yy_` or `YY_`.
 * Content of `{...}` block after all rules in input grammar (if it is present).

-NOTE.
-The first and the last `{...}` blocks allow you to wrap parsing methods into a class or a module.

 ### Requirements ###

 * [Ruby 1.9 or higher](http://ruby-lang.org)